AmanRajput001/MCA-Learnings/README.md

 # MCA Learnings Repository

-Welcome to the MCA Practical Programs Repository!
+Welcome to the MCA Learnings Repository!
 This collection reflects my academic journey during my Master of Computer Applications (MCA) courses.
 Here's what you'll discover:

 ## Self-Made Notes
 Explore some notes crafted to capture essential concepts from my MCA courses.
 These notes serve as a valuable resource for understanding key topics.